Cammer

 the classic eras of motorsport, proved durable, the 427 FE used until 1969 and

-the 426 HEMI until the big block engines were finally banned after the 1974 season, three years after the last 426 Street HEMI was sold.
+the 426 HEMI until the big block engines were finally banned after the 1974 season, three years after the last 426 Street HEMI appeared in a showroom.

 racing including off-shore power boats.
 Whether it would ever have been